top of page

 SpongeBob’s Takeaway:

 SpongeBob was bouncing up and down with excitement now.
 "That’s amazing!
 My friends are always feeling overwhelmed, like they have to get everything right, especially Squidward.
-I can tell them they don’t have to be perfect.
-They just need to keep moving forward!"
-"That’s the spirit!"
-I said with a grin.

 SpongeBob’s Plan for His Friends

-SpongeBob clapped his hands together.
-"Okay, here’s what I’m going to do.
+SpongeBob clapped his hands together, his face beaming with excitement.
+“Okay, here’s what I’m going to do.
 First, I’ll tell Squidward not to get so upset about his art.
 It’s not about perfection—it’s about learning and growing.
-Then, I’ll let Patrick know that if he gets stuck, it’s okay to try something else—he doesn’t have to get everything right the first time.
-And for Sandy, I’ll remind her that even when things don’t go perfectly in her experiments, she’s still making progress!"

 I could see the excitement bubbling in SpongeBob.
-"Mindset Rule 5 is going to change everything for them!’"
+“Mindset Rule 5 is going to change everything for them!”

 Wrapping It Up and Time to Head Home

 As we stood there in the middle of town, SpongeBob looked more energized than ever, ready to take on the world—or at least Bikini Bottom.
-But then his eyes widened in realization.
-"Oh no!
+But then his eyes widened in sudden realization.
+“Oh no!
 I left Squidward in charge of the Krusty Krab!
-I’ve got to get back before he burns the place down!"
+I’ve got to get back before he burns the place down!”

 Bruce Schutter